 Our extracting room is set up for the month of August.
 We have industry standard commercial equipment.
-We run 3 radial extractors each having the capacity of holding 20 frames, the other holding 50 frames Extractors are stainless steel, two of them are Fritz (German) one of them is Dadant.
+We run 2 radial extractors one having the capacity of holding 20 frames, the other holding 50 frames Extractors are stainless steel, one of them is a Fritz (German) the larger one is a Mann Lake.
 These extractors are fed by a Silver Queen Cowen Uncapper.
 The uncapper has a pair of stationary, vibrating, water heated hot knives that cut the cappings from the comb as the frames pass through them.
 The uncapper works best when the frames are warm or the honey is not too thick.
-Almost always, we hold your boxes in a hot room at 85 to 90 degrees before we extract them.
+Almost always, we warm your boxes of frames to 85 degrees before we extract them.
 The uncapper has a sloped feeding rail that holds up to about 7 or 8 frames in a line which are picked up with a chain drive and fed between the knives.
 After the frames pass through the knives they are then guided onto the rails above a stainless steel drip tray while awaiting loading into the extractor.
 The drip tray has the capacity of 40 frames.
 Cappings drop down and into a bucket under the uncapper.
 After the batch of frames is run for one client the extractor and uncapping drip tray is cleaned with a plastic bowl scraper commonly found in a kitchen.
 Cappings are drained; and honey from the extractor, drip tray and uncapping hot knives are consolidated into the bucket holding the processed honey from the extractor.
 This honey can be then filtered, skimmed or left with the cappings depending on what the client wishes.
 If you desire to have your honey filtered, we do that by running the honey through a fine nylon cloth.
 The weave of the cloth is pretty tight and almost all visible particulates are filtered out.
-No further filtering is necessary to prepare your product to sell.
+No further filtering is necessary to prepare your product to bottle or sell.
 The cloth is not able to remove the finer grains of pollen that are suspended in the honey.
 Technically the honey is classified as strained.
-The buckets that we use for our clients are food grade plastic.
-The cost of a food grade bucket with a lid is $10.
+The buckets that we use for our clients are food grade plastic and BPA free.
+The cost of a food grade bucket with a lid is $11.
 If you wish we can extract into your buckets.
 Our extractors sit high enough to accept a 6 gallon bucket.
 If you bring your own buckets, please be sure that they are ready to have honey put into them.
 We charge extra for cleaning buckets

 Our extracting rates are set at 55 cents per pound.